livingdocsIO/documentation/reference-docs/doc-includes/server_customization.md

-## doc-include server customizations
+## Doc-include server customizations

 This section explains how you setup the server to render `doc-include`s and gives an exhaustive listing of all options.
-It does not explain how to create custom editor user interfaces, this will be explained [here](TODO).
+It does not explain how to create custom editor user interfaces, this will be explained [here](./editor_customization.md).

-### resolve options
+### Resolve options

 Includes can be resolved in two modes when rendering a document.
-Either a `<ld-include>` tag can be rendered so the include can be resolved outside of Livingdocs (e.g by a script in the browser or a server that delivers the rendered html to a browser).
+Either a `<ld-include>` tag can be rendered so the include can be resolved outside of Livingdocs (e.g by a script in the browser or a server that delivers the rendered HTML to a browser).
 Or the includes can be resolved on the Livingdocs server in the rendering of the document.

 #### Unresolved include